-These Opiate Painkillers are available from doctors, on prescription – whilst the weaker opioid painkillers such as Codeine are available over the counter at pharmacies, often combined with aspirin or paracetamol.
+All of these can be prescribed by a doctor.
+Now, while the weaker opioid painkillers such as Codeine are available over the counter at pharmacies, they are often combined with aspirin or paracetamol.

-Because of their addictive nature, Opioid painkillers are are only intended to be used for a very short space of time, and only to treat pain levels and triggers which do not respond to standard painkillers such as aspirin, ibuprofen and paracetamol.
+Because of their addictive nature, opioid drug use is only intended for a very short period, and only to treat pain levels and triggers which do not respond to standard painkillers.

 Common behaviours caused by prescription drug addiction, include:

-- Invention & complaints about conditions that would warrant drug use
+- Invention & complaints about conditions that would warrant taking prescription drugs.

 - Mood swings & depression caused by the lack of available drugs